Pegu Club (New York City): Attributes

 The bar occupied a large space on the second floor of a green building on Houston Street.
 The decor had a subtle Asian theme including bamboo floors and gilded lighting, kept dimly lit.
 Its entrance was subtly marked, only with a small brass dragon business card holder, affixed to the front door at street-level.
 Tables included condiments – eyedroppers with lemon, lime, sugar, and bitters, inviting guests to customize their drinks.

 Audrey Saunders was the creative talent behind the bar and its most well-known owner, among a group of partners.
 Another notable co-founder was Julie Reiner.
 Saunders had a drive for quality, partially inspired by her work at Bemelmans Bar.
 In testing cocktails, she would try innumerous ingredient and spirit combinations, measure her recipes, and refrigerate vermouth.
 For the bar, she ordered custom barware as well as a Kold-Draft ice machine.
 The bartenders and servers were given tailored vests over buttoned shirts or stylish cocktail dresses.
 Saunders was also noted to not accept poor behavior from guests at Pegu Club: part of the cocktail revolution was a change in viewing bartenders from a "liquid butler" to a professional worthy of respect.

 The bar's menu had a mixture of forgotten classics, including the Pegu Club cocktail, and Saunders' own creations, including the Gin-Gin Mule, Old Cuban, and Little Italy.
 The bar was also known for its Fitty Fitty martini (half gin, half vermouth, with a dash of orange bitters to cut the vermouth's effect).
-At its opening, cocktails were $11-16.
+At its opening, cocktails were $11 to $16.
 The bar highlighted rye and gin, and was famed for not serving any vodka, allowing its guests to discover spirits they thought they might not enjoy.

 The food menu, put together with input from their chef Gavin Citron, was short though it had unusual and intriguing combinations.
-These included smoked trout deviled eggs, scallop mini butgers, and a slider with pulled duck and barbecue sauce.
+These included smoked trout deviled eggs, scallop mini burgers, and a slider with pulled duck and barbecue sauce.
 In 2005, the small plates ranged from $6 to $16.